rsyslog/rsyslog/source/configuration/modules/omfile.rst

    For each message, the file name is generated based on the given template.
 Then, this file is opened.
 As with the *file* property, data is appended if the file already exists.
 If the file does not exist, a new file is created.
+The template given in "templateName" is just a regular :doc:`rsyslog template <../templates>`, so all you have full control over how to format the file name.

    A cache of recent files is kept.
 Note that this cache can consume quite some memory (especially if large